lazerwalker/cortado/README.md

 * Use MVVM architecture and ReactiveCocoa as appropriate

 ## License

 The source code to Cortado is available under the MIT license.
 See the `LICENSE` file for more information.

 The icons and photos that appear in this app are all licensed under a Creative Commons By-Attribution license.
-For licensing information and attribution for a given art asset, check out the "Image Attribution" section of the app (accessible from the settings page of the app itself, or from within `SettingsViewController.storyboard` in Xcode)
+For licensing information and attribution for a given art asset, check out the "Image Attribution" section of the app (accessible from the settings page of the app itself, or from within `SettingsViewController.storyboard` in Xcode).

+While it's not legally forbidden by the licensing terms, please do not simply submit your own version of Cortado to the App Store.
+Don't be a jerk.

 ## Contact